AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/custom-view-filter-grouping-samples/view-originating-issue-details-tasks-projects.md

 product-area: reporting;projects
 navigation-topic: custom-view-filter-and-grouping-samples
 title: View: originating issue details for tasks and projects
 description: When an issue is converted into a task or a project a resolving object relationship is established between the task or project and the issue.
-This view displays the following fields of the issue that completes automatically when the task or project completes:
+This view displays the following fields of the issue that completes automatically when the task or project completes - EDIT ME.
 ---

 # View: originating issue details for tasks and projects